 - A culture for job satisfaction that negatively correlates with withdrawal cognitions, turnover, heart disease, perceived stress, and pro-union voting (Kreitner & Kinicki, 2012).

-Leadership’s grand theory emerged from a 3-year exploratory sequential-mixed methods study; the theory offers explanation of empirical evidence cited by the leadership development industry and shown in public surveys (e.g., Pew and Gallup) on leadership over the past decade.
+Leadership’s grand theory emerged from a 3-year exploratory sequential-mixed methods study; importantly, the theory offers explanation of empirical evidence cited by the leadership development industry and shown in public surveys (e.g., Pew and Gallup) on leadership over the past decade.
 Beginning with the Kellogg Leadership Studies Project (KLSP), a 4-year initiative, to meetings with more than 25 scholars over the early stages, sought a general theory that would encompass all of leadership (Goethals Sorenson, 2006; Sorenson et al., 2011).
 James MacGregor Burns rightly perceived the need for a general theory.
-The group contributed much, but admittedly did not attain the goal.
+Therefore, the group endeavored, contributed much, but admittedly did not attain the goal.

 When we use the term grand theory, it is in light of theories such as Newton’s laws and Einstein’s theory of general relativity (GR).
 The field has theories on approaches to leadership and have co-opted social learning theories to help explain the phenomenon.
 According to Popper (1959), “theories are nets cast to catch what we call ‘the world’: to rationalize, to explain, and to master it.
 We endeavor to make the mesh ever finer and finer” (p.
 59).
 A well constructed theory will meet the following criteria when judging its quality (1) understanding, (2) generality, (3) fit, and (4) control (Strauss & Corbin, 1990).
 Some benefits a good theory are ecological validity, novelty, and parsimony.